Internal Medicine Residency

 Note: A passing score on USMLE Step 3 is a requirement for promotion to PGY-2 level.

 Eligibility & Requirements

 Interviews are required and are by invitation only from the program.
 Interviews will not be offered until all requirements are met and all documents received.
 Interviews last until midafternoon and include attendance at morning report and noon conference and a tour of Nashville General Hospital where applicants can freely and privately discuss the residency with a current resident.

 - Applicants must be a graduate of an LCME approved medical school in the United States or an international school recognized by the State of California.

-- Graduation date is preferred to have been within the last five years of the beginning date of the PGY year (July 1st), but we will consider up to 10 years.
+- Graduation date must be within three years of the beginning date of the PGY year (July 1st).

 - Applicants must have successfully passed USMLE Step 1 and Step 2 CK exams before being offered an interview.

 - Applicants must have no prior United States primary care residency experience.